Emergya/ubuntu_16.04-drupal/README.md

 docker-compose -f $ENVIRONMENT-compose.yml up -d
 ```

-If you are performing a fresh installation (no database) you will need to setup the correct permissions for the programatically (based on container's environment variables) generated 'settings.php' files in order the installer to work:
+Note that if you are performing a fresh drupal installation (when no 'data/initial.sql' database is provided), you will need to set the correct permissions for the programatically (based on container's environment variables) generated 'settings.php'.
+You can do it with this snippet:
 ```
 docker-compose -f $ENVIRONMENT-compose.yml exec $ENV_VHOST /bin/bash --login -c 'chmod 660 ${DRUPAL_ROOT}/sites/*/*settings*php'
 ```
-* Once installed, you can revert it (althouth restarting the container will perform a 'fix-permissions.sh' that fixes it):
+Once installed, you can revert it (restarting the container will perform a 'fix-permissions.sh' that fixes it):
 ```
 docker-compose -f $ENVIRONMENT-compose.yml exec $ENV_VHOST /bin/bash --login -c 'chmod 640 ${DRUPAL_ROOT}/sites/*/*settings*php'
 ```